Plofland/photo-portfolio/README.md

 - [x] Put test images in the public folder
 - [x] Display a single image with the react masonry
 - [x] Display a single image with the react responsive masonry
+- [x] once it's working, make the masonry its own component
 - [ ] add a nav bar
 - [ ] add routing to make nav bar functional
 - [ ] add an about me